 SILand : an R package for estimating the spatial influence of landscape on ecological data

+UMR BIOGER, INRA, AgroParisTech, Université Paris-Saclay, 78850, Thiverval-Grignon, France

 Abstract

 The spatial distribution of species is both influenced by local variables and by surrounding characteristics of landscape.
 Estimating spatial influence of landscape is difficult since it requires estimating the intensity and the spatial scale effects of the numerous landscape variables.

-The 'SILand' package for R statistical computing environment provides a tool to analyze geolocated specie punctual observations associated to a landscape description (polygons in shapefile format).
-It provides estimation of both local and landscape variable effects.
+Here we present the R package 'SILand' for analyzing geolocated specie punctual observations associated to a landscape description (polygons in shapefile format).
+The package provides estimates theboth local and landscape variable effects.
 Scale of landscape variables effects are modelled over the landscape using spatial influence functions.
-This generic tool deals with different type of observations (continue, discrete, proportion) and integrates fixed and random local effects.
+This generic tool deals with different type of observations (continue, discrete, proportion) and with fixed and random local effects.

-‘SILand’ package functions can be applied to test significance of local and spatial variables, create map of their relative effects and compute AIC and BIC criteria for model comparisons.
+‘SILand’ can test significance of local and spatial variables, create map of their relative effects and compute AIC and BIC criteria for model comparisons.

-We use a case study with carpocapse in a landscape composed by organic and conventional orchards to demonstrate the functionality of SILand.
+We use a case study with carpocapse in a landscape composed by organic and conventional orchards to demonstrate the functionality of SILand illustrates the main steps of landscape analysis

 Introduction.

+Several studies suggest that the distribution of species can depend on both local and landscape variables For example, studies have highlighted that…

+Butterfly richness and abundance

+depend independently on local cultivation practices (e.g.conventional

+vs.organic agriculture) and the landscape context (e.g.proportion o Butterfly richness and abundancedepend independently on local cultivation practices (e.g.conventional

+vs.organicagriculture) and the landscape context (e.g.proportion of organic fields) (Rundlof et al. 2008). f organic fields) (Rundlof et al. 2008).

-Several studies suggest that the distribution of species can depend on both local and landscape variables.
-For example, studies have highlighted that…However studying relationship between landscape and specie distribution remains challenging because the shape and the scale of landscape effects are unknown in advance of the study (Miguet et al. 2015).
+However studying relationship between landscape and specie distribution remains challenging because the shape and the scale of landscape effects are unknown in advance of the study(Miguet et al. 2016) .

 To identify the scale of effect, the common approach consists in creating new summary landscape variables.
-A characteristic of the species distribution is indeed observed at geolocalised punctual sites, named ecological response hereafter.
+A characteristic of the species distribution is indeed observed at geolocated punctual sites, named ecological response hereafter.
 A set of potential scales of effect are a priori choosen.
 New landscape variables are created by computing measures of a landscape variable around observation sites within buffers sizes of each potential scales.
 A regression model is then applied to link the ecological response to the new landscape buffer variables (linear model, forest ,glm …ref).

 For each landscape variable, the scale of effects is determined by the buffer size of the new variable explaining best the ecological response.

 One major drawback of this method is to increase artificially the number of explanatory variables.
 Their number is indeed multiplied by the number of potential scales considered.
 One then has to face a complex statistical dilemma, dealing with numerous explanatory variables which by construction are highly correlated.
-Consequently, the choosen potential scales are often few (on average four per landscape variable) and explore a too narrow range (Jackson et al. 2015).
-Finally the results are obtained considering that the effect of a landscape variable is uniform within the buffer and becomes abruptly zero outside it (Chandler et al. 2016), even though modelling landscape influence using threshold step function is unrealistic and unjustified biologically (Moilanen and Hanski 2001).
+Consequently, the chosen potential scales are often few (on average four per landscape variable) and explore a too narrow range (Jackson and Fahrig 2015).
+Finally the results are obtained considering that the effect of a landscape variable is uniform within the buffer and becomes abruptly zero outside it (Chandler and Hepinstall-Cymerman 2016), even though modelling landscape influence using threshold step function is unrealistic and unjustified biologically (Moilanen and Hanski 2001).